 Next Wednesday evening, along with a few fans, I’m celebrating the almost-3-month publishing anniversary of Ferry to Cooperation Island by going for a real ferry ride!
 The Jamestown to Newport Ferry is hosting an exclusive cruise onboard Katherine, the boat that originally inspired the novel’s own ferry.
 It’s really exciting to have an in-person event, especially one that combines a sunset cocktail cruise with a reminder of where this all started.

-So today, I’ll try to explain how Brenton Island’s own quirky ferry boat developed out of this actual vessel—especially since it shows how my imagination warps what I see around me to fit a story.
+Want to know how this ferry ride turned out?
+Read Ferry Ride Surprise Rescue.
+Or read on for an explanation of how Brenton Island’s own quirky ferry boat developed out of this actual vessel—especially since it shows how my imagination warps what I see around me to fit a story.

 When I first started writing this book, all I had was a main character: a curmudgeonly ferry captain who valued his privacy.
 The very first scene I wrote took place underway, onboard the ferry in a private wheelhouse.
 (Ever been on a small ferry with a bulkhead between passengers and captain?
 Me neither.)
 The boat was named the Homer S. Morgan, but that’s about all I knew about his vessel.

 Next, I wrote the scene that would eventually be hammered and kneaded and edited into chapter two; Courtney, the outsider who takes over as ferry captain when James is fired, navigates into Brenton Island Harbor for the very first time.
 The Homer had twin diesels, I realized.
 (In reality, a boat like the Katherine would only have one engine.)
 Another ferry-fact that failed to line up with my imagination.